-- 1. Improve citizen interactions with department employees - 2.
+- 1. Improve interactions between the public and eitizen interactions with department employees - 2.
 Capture statements, actions and evidence during the course of an incident - 3.
 Enhance the participants' ability to accurately document an incident for reporting purposes and for courtroom presentation - 4.
 Provide an additional measurement for self-critique to enhance the participants' professionalism - 5.
 Reduce unreasonable or false complaints against Department employees - 6.
 Enhance the participants' safety